apache/jena-site/source/documentation/query/service.md

 [XML-based results format](http://www.w3.org/TR/rdf-sparql-XMLres/)
 or even a [JSON one](http://www.w3.org/TR/rdf-sparql-json-res/)).

-`SERVICE` is a feature of SPARQL 1.1 that allows an executing query to to make a SPARQL protocol to another SPARQL endpoint.
+`SERVICE` is a feature of SPARQL 1.1 that allows an executing query to make a SPARQL protocol to another SPARQL endpoint.

 ## Syntax